akauppi/distributedlog-blanket/README.md

 This repository builds on top of the DistributedLog repo, and tries to

 - make a faster initial experience, trying out DistributedLog
-- take a more user focused approach to documentation
-- provide separately deployable Docker images for Zookeeper, Bookkeeper and DistributedLog components (service, write proxy)
+- provide separately deployable Docker images for Zookeeper, Bookkeeper and DistributedLog components (write proxy, read proxy)

 ## Background